Vaccinate Before You Graduate

 - Hepatitis A

-The Caring for Children Foundation of Texas' Care Van® Program help teens who are uninsured or on Medicaid receive the meningococcal vaccine through its annual participation in the Vaccinate Before You Graduate campaign.
-Working in collaboration with various school districts, the Care Van Program is able to administer the vaccine at no charge to teens prior to graduation (based on eligibility).
-Providing access to the meningococcal vaccine for college-bound teens is one way the Care Van Program is helping to build a healthier future for Texas!
+The Caring for Children Foundation of Texas’ Care Van® Program help teens that don’t have health insurance or are enrolled in Medicaid receive the meningococcal vaccine through its yearly participation in the Vaccinate Before You Graduate campaign.
+The Care Van Program works with various school districts to give free vaccines to teens before graduation (based on age/eligibility).
+Providing access to the meningococcal vaccine and other immunizations for thousands of teens each year is one way the Care Van Program helps build a healthier future for Texas.